fvalenza/dotfiles/README.md

 #### __Component 2__

+After component 2 installation, start ulauncher from terminal and in the settingsm enable "Start at launch"
-After component 2 installation, <ctrl>+space keybind will not work directly.
+Nota: After component 2 installation, <ctrl>+space keybind will not work directly.
 Need to wait for gsettings component to be installed + system reboot

 #### __Component 5__